Finance for Non-Financial Leaders

 Who is the programme for?

-The programme is designed for non-financial senior managers and executives who need a practical appreciation and command of basics of finance, financial management, corporate and management metrics and reporting financial impact.
+The Finance for Non-financial Leaders programme is designed for non-financial senior managers and executives who need a practical appreciation and command of basics of finance, financial management, corporate and management metrics and reporting financial impact.

 Focus and structure